codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="Git SSH Options"
 %}

-Paste your **raw**, private key into the SSH Key text box and click save.
+For SSH, paste your **raw**, private key into the SSH Key text box and click save.

 For more information on generating SSH keys and adding your public key to your VCS provider, its official documentation: